SharePoint/sp-dev-docs/docs/sp-add-ins/SPO-provided-Migration-azure-container-and-queue.md

 - Strat_SP_gtc
 ms.custom:
 ms.assetid:
 description: "One of the Main requirement for using our Migration API is the usage of an Azure container as a temporary storage.
-With this change we are now providing a default container that can be used for using the migration API."
+We now provide a default container that can be used for using the migration API."
 ---
 ## SPO provided Migration Azure container and queue
 Microsoft’s Migration API requires the use of an Azure container for temporary storage.
 To simplify the process, you are now provided with a default container while using the migration API.
 If you choose, you can still provide your own Azure container.

 ### Encryption is required
 For the Migration API to accept a Migration Job coming from a SPO provided Azure container, the data needs to be encrypted at rest.
-We still allow the customer to provide their own Azure account if they prefer to not use encryption.
+The customer is still allowed to provide their own Azure account if they prefer to not use encryption.

 ##  Advantages